fonske/clack-reader-v4/README.md

 Also copy the files tof_vl53l1x.h and water_flow_gallons.h to you're esphome directory as they are needed for the flow meter calculation and distance TOF sensor.

 ### Method
 Download a copy of this code and place it in your esphome folder.
-Also place the example.yaml and secrets.yaml into the esphome folder, ensuring to change the example.yaml api and secrets.yaml details to your own credentials.
+Also place the clack.yaml - secrets.yaml - water_flow_gallons.h and tof_vl53l1x.h into the esphome folder, ensuring to change the secrets.yaml details to your own credentials.

 From your ESPHome dashboard, create a local copy of the s3 firmware by clicking the three dots > Install > Manual Download > Modern Format